SirTori/indenticator/README.md

     "indenticator.inner.style": "inset",
     /* Whether to display the hover near the inner indent line */ "indenticator.inner.showHover": false,
+    /* Wether to highlight the contained code block when hovering the indent line.
+If activated, the peeked content will be shown at top or bottom of the block, otherwise it will be shown at cursor position.*/
+    "indenticator.inner.hover.highlight": true,
     /* Lines before the current inner indent to be shown on hover */ "indenticator.inner.hover.peekBack": 1,
     /* Lines after the current inner indent to be shown on hover */